bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [x] What problem does the context API help solve?
+    The Context API is a component structure provided by the React framework, which enables us to share specific forms of data across all levels of the application.
+It's aimed at solving the problem of prop drilling.
-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [x] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    Actions are bits of code that we feed put in our app that reference the store the store then provides a reducer to the app the matches the action taken in.
+In Redux the store holds all state so that is why it is known as the single source of truth.
-- [ ] What is the difference between Application state and Component state?
+- [x] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+    Application state is when the entire state of the whole application is held in one place, great for large full-scale apps that has to handle a lot of state changes at once.
+Component state is when the state is help by each component good for small applications without a ton of state changes.
-- [ ] Describe `redux-thunk`, what does it allow us to do?
+- [x] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+    Redux-thunk allows us to write action creators that return a function instead of an action.
-- [ ] What is your favorite state management system you've learned and this sprint?
+- [x] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    I think my favorite so far is Context API for now.
+Until I can truly understand all the ins and outs of redux.
+It is simple to set up and allows the user to avoid prop drilling, which is why I like it.

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
-- [ ] **RUN** `npm install` to retrieve all `server-side` the dependencies.
+- [x] **RUN** `npm install` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
+- [x] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [x] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
+- [x] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
-- [ ] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
+- [x] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `npm start` to fire up your React application.
+- [x] **RUN** `npm start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.